AirshipCMS/Airship-Email-Template-Builder/README.md

 Edit styles in styles.css
 Run `gulp` to build html templates with inline styles.

+You don't need the <head> portion of generated markup for email templates.
+Copy the relevant contents of the html files in the `build` directory for airmail templates.

 ## Notes:

 This repo is in the process of being cleaned up for public release.